Key Stage One/Two Curriculum

 These sessions are designed to build on pupils’ confidence and give them the skills to become fluent, independent readers and accurate spellers.

 Science is taught throughout the school including the Early Years.
-In all year groups we will endeavor to support children in developing their own scientific knowledge and conceptual understanding.
+In all year groups we will endeavour to support children in developing their own scientific knowledge and conceptual understanding.
 Through hands on investigations and experiments children will understand the nature, processes and methods of Science.
 Children will also learn about great scientists of the past, today’s new inventions and question what science in the future may look like.

 Science at North Beckton Primary School